Nitrodist/presentations/2015-04-06 Ungemifying your projects.md

 # Downsides of gemifying

-* Code changes between gemified project and downstream project are tied together
+* Code changes between gemified projects and downstream projects are tied together
 * Multiple pull requests for the same issue!
 * Order of merging pull requests is important
 * Can forget about some pull requests